-The vibrant seascapes depicted in Riflessi d'Acqua animate the evocative exhibition space at GALLERY CONTINUA/Paris and echo the liveliness of the Marais district and the historic rue Michel le Comte on the other side of a large window.
+The vibrant seascapes depicted in Riflessi d'Acqua animate the evocative exhibition space at GALLERIA CONTINUA/Paris and echo the liveliness of the Marais district and the historic rue Michel le Comte on the other side of a large window.

-In the heart of this urban setting, Serse's landscapes are devoid of humanity, which is the measure of all things in Western artistic and philosophical traditions.
+In the heart of this urban setting, Serse's landscapes lack a human presence, which is the measure of all things in Western artistic and philosophical traditions.
 Visitors are thus confronted with Serse's 'boundless' landscapes and, in doing so, are invited to view things from a new perspective.